Drug Abuse Interventions

 What If a Drug Intervention Doesn’t Work?

 Unfortunately, interventions don’t always succeed.
 There are countless reasons why an addict may reject help or react poorly to an intervention.
-However, it’s essential to uphold statements and consequences said during the intervention.
+However, it’s essential to stand by the statements and the consequences that you gave during the intervention.

 Types of Drug Interventions